Read Part 1 of this look into the conditions of long term care in Ontario here.

-“Now imagine that you are 92 years old and you have mobility challenges,” she said, appealing to their sense of compassion.
+“Now imagine that you are 92 years old and you have mobility challenges,” she said.
 “And you have to get this done, every day of your life, within 10 minutes of getting up.”

 John Fraser, who is currently the interim leader of the Liberal party, lauded Gelinas’s initiative and said he’d support the bill.

 Others joined in enthusiastically – Liberals, Conservatives and New Democrats alike passionately spoke about their commitment to seniors and endorsed the legislation.